Geometric Approaches on Persistent Homology: : Persistence Diagrams in Dimension and Higher

 \begin{ex} Let $C_6$ be the cycle of length $6$, namely the graph with 6 vertices and 6 edges, arranged in a loop (\cref{fig:C6}-left).
 Since this graph has no triangles, we have $\wh{C}_6^1=C_6$.
-Surprisingly, the simplicial complex $\wh{C}_6^2$ is homeomorphic to the 2-sphere $S^2$.
+Furthermore, the simplicial complex $\wh{C}_6^2$ is homeomorphic to the 2-sphere $S^2$.
 Indeed, there are 8 maximal simplices in $\wh{C}_6^2$ (\cref{fig:C6}-right), and they are all 2-simplices.
 Six of these 2-simplices, near the boundary of the cycle, glue together to form a cylinder.
 The remaining two ``equilateral" 2-simplices in \cref{fig:C6}-right get attached as ``top" and ``bottom" faces, forming a 2-sphere.
 In fact, $\wh{C}_6^2$ is the boundary of an octahedron.
+Since $\wh{C}_6^3$ is a 5-simplex and hence contractible, we have that $\PD_2(C_6)=\{(2,3)\}$.

-A more general explanation of this 2-sphere topology is that $C_6^2$ contains all possible edges except that it is missing edges between the ``antipodal" vertices.
-Therefore the clique complex $\wh{C}_6^2$ can be thought of as the boundary of the cross-polytope on six vertices in $\mathbb{R}^3$, i.e., the boundary of the convex hull of the six vertices
+A more general explanation of this 2-sphere topology in $\wh{C}_6^2$ is that $C_6^2$ contains all possible edges except that it is missing edges between the ``antipodal" vertices.
+Therefore the clique complex $\wh{C}_6^2$ can be thought of as the boundary of the cross-polytope on six vertices in $\R^3$, i.e., the boundary of the convex hull of the six vertices

-Since this cross-polytope is a 3-ball, its boundary is homeomorphic to a 2-sphere.
-Since $\wh{C}_6^3$ is a 5-simplex and hence contractible, we have that $\PD_2(C_6)=\{(2,3)\}$. \end{ex}
+Since this cross-polytope is a 3-ball, its boundary is homeomorphic to a 2-sphere. \end{ex}

-\begin{ex} Let $G_1$ be a graph with $8$ vertices and $18$ edges as shown in \cref{fig-examples}-left.
-If one computes $\wh{G}_1^1$, one gets a clique complex of $G_1$ which is topologically a sphere.
-Since any two vertices have distance at most $2$, $\wh{G}_1^2$ is a $7$-simplex, which is contractible.
-This shows that $\PD_2(G_1)=\{(1,2)\}$.
-Notice that $\PD_1(G_1)=\emptyset$ for this example. \end{ex}
+\begin{ex} Let $H$ be a graph with $8$ vertices and $18$ edges as shown in \cref{fig-examples}-left.
+Then the simplicial complex $\wh{H}^1$, namely the clique complex of $H$, is topologically a sphere.
+Since any two vertices are at distance at most $2$ apart in the shortest path metric on $G$, the clique complex $\wh{H}^2$ is a $7$-simplex, which is contractible.
+This shows that $\PD_2(H)=\{(1,2)\}$.
+Notice that $\PD_1(H)=\emptyset$ for this example. \end{ex}

-More generally, let $\mathcal{T}$ be any simplicial complex triangulation of a $k$-sphere that is a clique complex (for example, $\mathcal{T}$ cannot be the boundary of the $(k+1)$-simplex).
+More generally than the prior example, let $\mathcal{T}$ be any simplicial complex triangulation of a $k$-sphere that is a clique complex, i.e., that is a flag triangulation of the sphere.
+(For example, $\mathcal{T}$ cannot be the boundary of the $(k+1)$-simplex, as that is not a clique complex.)
 If graph $G$ is the 1-skeleton of triangulation $\mathcal{T}$, then $\PD_k(G)$ contains a homology class born at $b=1$.

-\begin{ex} Let $G_2$ be a graph with $8$ vertices and $12$ edges as shown in \cref{fig-examples}-right. $G_2$ is the 1-skeleton of a unit cube.
-Notice that $\wh{G}_2^1=G_2$ as there are no triangles in $G_2$.
+\begin{ex} Let $Q$ be a graph with $8$ vertices and $12$ edges as shown in \cref{fig-examples}-right.
+Graph $Q$ is the 1-skeleton of a unit cube.
+Notice that $\wh{Q}^1=Q$ as there are no triangles in $Q$.